About SB 52, California DISCLOSE Act

-The Supreme Court's Citizens United decision unleashed unlimited anonymous spending on campaigns.
+- The Supreme Court's Citizens United decision unleashed unlimited anonymous spending on campaigns.

-Government-changing propositions are passed by hidden special interests spending millions on deceptive ads.
+- Government-changing propositions are passed by hidden special interests spending millions on deceptive ads.

 California DISCLOSE Act Provisions

-Applies to all television ads, radio ads, print ads, mass mailers, and websites for or against state and local ballot measures, and to independent expenditures for and against candidates.
-It applies whether ads are paid for by corporations, unions, or millionaires.
+- Applies to all television ads, radio ads, print ads, mass mailers, online ads, billboards, and websites for or against state and local ballot measures, to third party ads for and against state and local candidates, and to issue advocacy

-The attempt by Texas oil interests to overturn California's landmark climate change law with Prop 23 in 2010 failed because opponents had enough funds to disclose to voters that it was funded by Texas oil companies.
+- The attempt by Texas oil interests to overturn California's landmark climate change law with Prop 23 in 2010 failed because opponents had enough funds to disclose to voters that it was funded by Texas oil companies.

-Despite tens of millions spent in 2010 on Props 16 and 17 by PG&E and Mercury Insurance, both lost because enough people knew they were the largest spenders and took that into account when viewing their ads.
+- Despite tens of millions spent in 2010 on Props 16 and 17 by PG&E and Mercury Insurance, both lost because enough people knew they were the largest spenders and took that into account when viewing their ads.

-AB 1648 is Constitutional and Reasonable
+SB 52 is Constitutional and Reasonable

-8 out of 9 justices in the Supreme Court's Citizens United decision noted the problems when groups run ads "while hiding behind dubious and misleading names" and said we need transparent disclosure for voters "to make informed decisions and give proper weight to different speakers and messages."
+- 8 out of 9 justices in the Supreme Court's Citizens United decision noted the problems when groups run ads "while hiding behind dubious and misleading names" and said we need transparent disclosure for voters "to make informed decisions and give proper weight to different speakers and messages."

-Required radio ad disclosures are shorter than those in current law in most cases — but more effective.
+- Required radio ad disclosures are shorter than those in current law in most cases — but more effective.